-- The true metrics of successful corrective actions are no repeat issues and prevention of similar issues. - Corrective actions will be assessed on their ability to help us avoid future problems. - Corrective actions will be verified by a Creation Quality member or SQE / designated representative upon next visit / audit at your facility.
+- The true metrics of successful corrective actions are no repeat issues and prevention of similar issues in other areas or processes. - Corrective actions will be assessed on their ability to help us avoid future problems. - Corrective actions will be verified by a Creation Quality member, SQE, or designated representative upon next visit / audit at supplier's facility.